artsy/artsy.github.io/_posts/2018-06-02-GraphQL-Stitching.markdown

 })

 introspectSchema(httpConvectionLink).then(schema => {
+  fs.writeFileSync(
+    path.join(destination, "convection.graphql"),
-  fs.writeFileSync(path.join(destination, "convection.graphql"), printSchema(schema, { commentDescriptions: true }))
+    printSchema(schema, { commentDescriptions: true })
+  )
 })
 ```

 The script uses an [apollo-http-link][] to grab our schema, and store it in our repo, see
 [`src/data/convection.graphql`][c-gql].
-This means that when someone wants to update to a new version of the schema,
+This means that when someone wants to update to a new version of the
-it will go through code review and a normal testing-flow.
-The trade-off being that it will always be out of date a
+schema, it will go through code review and a normal testing-flow.
+The trade-off being that it will always be out of
-little bit, but you don't know how the schema will grow in the future.
+date a little bit, but you can make guarantees about the current schema.
+This is a reasonable trade-off, as GraphQL
+schemas should always be forward compatible for queries, and when someone wants to use a new field from another
+service they can move the schema definition from [the git repo][rfc31].

 This file is the [GraphQL SDL][sdl] representations of the entire type system for that schema.
 This means we have a
 local copy of the schemas, so we can use it for tests for the next few steps.